catalexandre/4-Bit-Processor/README.md

 #### 7432 OR ( || ) gate
 Contains 4 sets of OR logic gates, two inputs for one output

-Shown in this figure is a picture showing what each integrated circuit is in the computer
+Shown in the following figure is a picture showing what each integrated circuit is in the computer
 ![](board_components.jpg)